daddas/BluePills_art/Readme.md

 Currently works with Android Q.

-Method invocation path is inspired by the traditional Xposed frameowork, throught the `artProxyInvocationHandler`
+Method invocation path is inspired by the traditional Xposed frameowork, throught the proxyinvokation approach

 Might be integrated to higher or lower versions.